 |Age group||% of US population||% that are crafters|

 But creativity is truly wide reaching: The AFCI study found that 63% of US households participated in at least one creative activity in the past year, with the majority of those taking part in multiple kinds of activities, up from 56% of households in 2010.
 The study identified 10 specific categories of creative activities and asked respondents to share how much time they dedicate to their creative pursuits.
 Half reported spending five to 20 hours per week on creative projects, and another 40% spends more than 20 hours per week on crafting.

 Faber Castell USA’s CEO, Jamie Gallagher, says Creativation is part of a larger resurgence of appreciation for creative thinking in education and business.
-He reports: “It’s a really good time to be in the creativity business.”63% of US households participated in at least one creative activity in the past year.
+He reports: “It’s a really good time to be in the creativity business.”

 With the American creative industry in a Renaissance, the Creativation show is a perfect encapsulation of the creative industry’s ecosystem.
 Manufacturers and distributors want to connect with buyers from stores, from tiny mom-and-pop shops to big boxes, attracting them with well-known artists and crafters demonstrating new techniques with their products.

 The recession was a wakeup call for stores where the product used to sell itself, says Shane Cullimore of Crafters Home, an organization for independent craft retailers that has about 50 members.
 The stores that are succeeding now are focusing more on classes for customers and education on marketing for themselves.